ttoss/ttoss/packages/graphql-api/README.md

 ## Building Schema

 As Relay needs an introspection query to work, this package provides a way to build the GraphQL schema by running `ttoss-graphl-api build-schema`.
-It build the schema using the `schemaComposer` from `src/schemaComposer.ts` file and save the schema in `schema.graphql` file and TypeScript types in `schema/types.ts` file.
+It build the schema using the `schemaComposer` from `src/schemaComposer.ts` file and save the schema in `schema/schema.graphql` file and TypeScript types in `schema/types.ts` file.

 ```bash
 ttoss-graphl-api build-schema